-The Design Advisory Panel Rules of Procedure can be viewed¬†here.
+The Design Advisory Panel Rules of Procedure can be viewed here.
+(Updated September 2020)

-The following is an example submission that was well-received for its clarity and completeness:¬†7607 Old Georgetown Road_Design Advisory Panel Submission
+The following is an example submission that was well-received for its clarity and completeness:

 All meetings are held at the Montgomery County Planning Department 8787 Georgia Ave, Silver Spring, MD 20910.
-Starting in April, meetings will take place on the 4th Wednesday of every month 9:30a-12:30p through November 2018.
-These meeting dates are subject to change.
+Meetings typically take place on the 4th Wednesday of every month 9:30a-12:30p.
+These meeting dates and times are subject to change.

 While the DAP meetings are primarily for panel members to consider and comment on proposed developments, meetings should be collaborative, and input from developers, their consultants, and members of the public is encouraged.
 Because panel members are volunteers, however, the DAP is not expected to meet for more than one hour on any single project.